PRAISELab-PicusLab/RAGMedicalChatbot/README.md

 **RAG Medical Chatbot** is designed to support, not replace, professional medical advice.
 Users should verify the chatbot's recommendations with authorised medical professionals, as the limitations of artificial intelligence may affect diagnostic accuracy. **⚠️ It is also recommended that this is only a demo for illustrative and educational purposes**.

 ## 🙏 Acknowledgments
-We would like to express our sincere gratitude to the creators of the Italian medical forums and encyclopedias used in this project, the developers of the Python libraries and tools that made this system possible, and our dedicated research team — *Antonio Romano, Giuseppe Riccio, Gian Marco Orlando, Diego Russo, Marco Postiglione, and Vincenzo Moscato* — for their invaluable contributions and efforts in bringing **RAG Medical Chatbot** to life.
+We would like to express our sincere gratitude to the creators of the Italian medical forums and encyclopedias used in this project, the developers of the Python libraries and tools that made this system possible, and our dedicated research team — *Antonio Romano, Giuseppe Riccio, Mariano Barone, Gian Marco Orlando, Diego Russo, Marco Postiglione, and Vincenzo Moscato* — for their invaluable contributions and efforts in bringing **RAG Medical Chatbot** to life.

 ## 📜 License